la2050/archive/_projects/2015/caregiver-and-me-get-healthy-with-sesame-street.md

   for an estimated 97,000 children in LA.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23553%252Fdisplay%252F97_000_Children.jpg=c570x385
-'In one to three sentences, please describe your proposal.': >- The “Caregiver and Me: Get Healthy with Sesame Street” pilot project is an innovative learning experience addressing the childhood obesity epidemic in Los Angeles County by targeting  family, friend and neighbor child caregivers in areas with obesity rates of 30% or higher.
-This is a collaborative effort with community and government organizations familiar with the critical need and challenges of engaging the family, friend and neighbor community caring for an estimated 97,000 children in LA.
 Where will you be working?:
   - East LA
   - San Gabriel Valley